-- Moving away from seniority-based operations Building systems that promote individual growth and contribute to the improvement of organizational capabilities and functions - Proper evaluation of individual abilities and reflecting it in salary increases, etc. - We will make bold and prudent efforts to eliminate the job categories such as career position and non-career position, and drastically reconsider our existing personnel management to ensure the optimal allocation of human resources.
+- Moving away from seniority-based operations - Building systems that promote individual growth and contribute to the improvement of organizational capabilities and functions - Proper evaluation of individual abilities and reflecting it in salary increases, etc. - We will make bold and prudent efforts to eliminate the job categories such as career position and non-career position, and drastically reconsider our existing personnel management to ensure the optimal allocation of human resources.

-In addition, prior to the new personnel system, we raised salary standards in April 2023 in order to maintain and improve employee motivation and attract skilled personnel.
+In addition, prior to the new personnel system, we raised salary standards in April 2023 in order to maintain and alues and Strategies of Seika Corporation Sustainability Strategy and Governance improve employee motivation and attract skilled personnel.
 Previously, over a long period of time, the Company rarely raised its salary base, and its salary standards were lower compared with those of its peers.
 Therefore, in light of the current rise in prices and other social conditions, we raised the monthly salary base of all employees by 15,000 yen in